Missing dollar riddle: Illustration with large discount

 Now it is more obvious that the question is quite unreasonable.
 One cannot simply add a couple of payments together and expect them to total an original amount of circulated cash.

+Economic approach

 More economically, money is accounted by summing together all paid amounts (liabilities) with all money in one's possession (assets).
 That abstract formula holds regardless of the relative perspectives of the actors in this exchange.